pgfrzsdc/Sardos-Behind-the-Scenes-Information/README.md

 Contents:

-    List of rules with more information about each rule, plus punishments for breaking each rule.
+1. List of rules with more information about each rule, plus punishments for breaking each rule.

+2. List of current staff members in the server.

+3. A guide on how to apply to be a staff member

 What is planned to be added in the future: